CVS Pharmacy serving GHBC and GHA (Tricare -- see below)

 Hours of Operation: Monday - Friday 9:00 a.m. - 5:00 p.m.

-Prescriptions will be delivered to GHBC from the CVS Pharmacy operating at Goodwin House Alexandria (located at GHA) twice each week day at 1:00 p.m. and 5:00 p.m.
+Prescriptions will be delivered to GHBC from the CVS Pharmacy operating at Goodwin House Alexandria (located at GHA) once each weekday at 5:00 p.m.
 CVS Pharmacy located at GHA no longer provides after-hours services.
-Any prescription received from Residential Living residents after 4:00 p.m. will be delivered on the next business day.
+Any prescription received from Residential Living residents after 3:00 p.m. will be delivered on the next business day.

 - Your doctor should send your prescriptions to the CVS Pharmacy at 4800 Fillmore Avenue, Alexandria, VA 22311.